 The economics of these supplies were also carefully considered, and the biomass resources were projected to be available within reasonable cost ranges at reasonable transportation costs.

 Why is SACE enthusiastic about the GREC project?

 As discussed above, the GREC project is the first biopower project to embrace FSC certification and stewardship planning.
-SACE has concluded, based on an ongoing review of the latest data on biomass resources and their environmental implications, that waste sources are clearly supported by science.
+SACE has concluded, based on an ongoing review of the latest data on biomass resources and their environmental implications, that waste and residues biomass sources are clearly supported by science.
 Until a strong regulatory framework is established, we depend on guiding principles for the sustainable harvest of woody biomass that have been developed by forestry scientists, several of which are required in GRU’s contract with the developer of GREC.
 This sets an important benchmark for the Southeast and will help us challenge other biopower developers to go at least as far beyond what is required by law to ensure a sustainable future for our region.

 This response was written by John Bonitz with editing assistance from John Wilson.